fhightower/fhightower.github.io/content/posts/informed-random-walk.md

 ![The cover of the book features an intriguing pattern](/img/learning-to-learn-cover.png)

 Aside from being a wonderful read, the cover of this book (which is an apt analogy for the learning process) features an intriguing pattern.
-As I was reading the book while traveling, I was thinking about what algorithm would make such a pattern.
+As I was reading the book while traveling, I was [nerd sniped](https://xkcd.com/356/) into designing an algorithm which would make such a pattern.
 This post is an explication of my solution.

 ## An Informed, Random Walk